TomasDanielExpositoTorre/assistant-flask-restserver/README.md

 dnf install avahi avahi-tools
 ```

-The avahi-daemon service allows to resolve your address as {hostname}.local.
-The default, assumed hostname for this project is 'glados', but this can be changed in the configuration file:
+The avahi-daemon service allows to resolve your address as {hostname}.local, where `hostname` can be changed in the following configuration file:

 ```conf
 # In /etc/avahi/avahi-daemon.conf